sigsum/sigsum/api.md

 A submission will not be accepted if `signature` is invalid.

-Processing of add-leaf request is subject to rate-limit, and public logs are expected to require an [authentication token](#rate-limiting) passed in HTTP headers.
-A submission may not be accepted if the submitter has exceeded its rate limit.
-A rate limit should only be applied on success.

 HTTP status 200 OK must not be returned unless the log has sequenced its Merkle tree so that the next signed tree head merged the added leaf.
 A submitter should (re)send their add-leaf request until observing HTTP status 200 OK.

+Processing of the add-leaf request may be subject to rate limiting.
+When a public log is configured to allows submissions from anyone, it is expected to require an [authentication token](#Rate-limiting) passed in HTTP headers.
+A submission may be refused if the submitter has exceeded its rate limit.
+By above, adding a leaf typically involves multiple add-leaf requests.
+The rate limit is not applied to the number of requests, but rather to the number of unique leaves added.

 Example:
 ```